 Work placements via Open Colleges

-A structured work placement is a requirement of the Certificate III in Companion Animal Services.
+A structured work placement is a requirement of the ACM20117 Certificate II in Animal Studies.
 This is how students can gain the practical skills they will need to work in the animal care industry.
 “I have a list of skills logs that I have to demonstrate,” explains Rabea, “and they all have to get signed off.
 I have videos to do for most of the units as well.”

 Online students like Meranda and Rabea do a set number of hours at a workplace that can help them to gain the skills they need.
 They work with an assessor and have tasks that they complete, including uploading videos of themselves doing things like washing and grooming their animals.